How To Setup Hermes With Ollama (Best Models 2026)

-This post tells you which Ollama model to pair with Hermes for each kind of task — based on what I actually run daily.
+This post tells you which Ollama model to pair with Hermes for each kind of task, based on what I actually run daily across SEO, content, coding, and multi-agent workflows.

-How To Setup Hermes With Ollama (5 Min)
+How To Setup Hermes With Ollama In 5 Minutes

 Quick setup before we get into the model picks.